paul1734/Soft-Power-Index/README.md

 | Unilateral Score               | Polity Variability                                     | 1990 - 2018                  | Political Value |

+### SPI Code

+The SPI Code can be created by using the master.py file in the folder "test_master_spi".

+## How to run it:
+1) The current os.chdir in config.py needs to be adjusted for the correct path of the folder "test_master_spi"
+2) Run the master.py file.
+I usually takes 5-10 minutes.
+3) The spi_files are created in the folder "test_master_spi"

 ### The following list will explain my choice of data and possible further extension.